Xh3ni/LyhnidasYourJobCoach/README.md

 * [django_summernote](https://pypi.org/project/django-summernote/)
     * Allows to embed Summernote into Django very handy.
 Support admin mixins and widgets.

+## Testing <a name="testing"></a>

+Testing is required on all features and user stories.
+All clickable links must redirect to the correct pages.
+All forms linked to the database must be tested to ensure they insert all given fields into the correct collections.

 ## Deployment on Heroku <a name="deployment"></a>

 This project was deployed through Heroku using the following steps: